 You can add metadata to each image individually in Photoshop and in large batches in Lightroom — or you could add it once in-camera and forget about it until you upgrade your gear.
 Adding photo metadata is as simple as a few clicks inside the camera menu.

 - Access your camera’s setup menu.
 On my Nikon D7200, that’s under the tool icon, but your menu may be arranged differently based on the camera you have.
 Inside the setup menu, access the option called Copyright, Copyright Information, or Copyright Settings.
 On a Canon, the “Copyright Information” option is usually located on the third or fourth screen of the setup menu (make sure you are in one of the manual modes, or you won’t be able to access this option).
 Olympus OM-D cameras have the option in the Record/Erase menu.
-The feature hasn’t been adapted by Fujifilm or Sony yet, unfortunately.
+The feature hasn’t been adopted by Fujifilm or Sony yet, unfortunately.

 - Turn the Copyright function on.
 On my D7200, I simply had to press the right arrow to check the box.